 Please note that the following characters are allowed as tag names:

-Searching for tags
+Searching for tags in the editor

 In simple search mode you can search for tagged keys by using the